Search This Blog

 The annual price for a boarding place at the school, including washing of clothes (which as mentioned before often wasn't included in school fees) and school books was 30 guineas.
 Dancing lessons extra.
 Each pupil was required to bring with them a silver spoon and 6 towels.

 Boys at the school were prepared for university or commercial pursuits " foreign or domestic" including agriculture.
 Book keeping and land surveying were thus amongst the subjects studied as well as traditional ones such as grammar and French.
-A later reminiscence about the school said wealthy farmers especially liked to send their children to the school.
-(Although other pupils were undoubtedly from the gentry) In 1846 it was decided to target the market of agricultural families more particularly.
+A later reminiscence about the school said wealthy farmers especially liked to send their children there.
+(Although other pupils were undoubtedly from the gentry.)
+In 1846 it was decided to target the market of agricultural families more particularly.
 Baker advertised that he would be adding regular series of lectures on subjects such as geology and chemistry adapted to agricultural purposes to the curriculum.
 Overall the range of subjects studied was much broader than that usually offers in grammar schools and the like.
 Elocution, drawing, Latin, French, Greek, modern history (not just ancient), and geography taught with "globes both terrestrial and celestial" were all on the menu.

 Religious instruction was of course also attended to.
-"Particular regard is given to the moral and religious deportment of the pupils who are regularly instructed in the pages of the holy writ" said Mr Baker.
+"Particular regard is given to the moral and religious deportment of the pupils who are regularly instructed in the pages of the holy writ" claimed Mr Baker.

 Each year the school had a public examination of the pupils, to show off their learning and of course attract the attention of parents of prospective pupils.
 Sometimes this was held at the school, at other times in the town hall.
 The pupils work in the form of penmanship and drawing was also put in display, to very favourable reviews.
 In 1845 the pupil exhibition included a play performed in French with "a purity of accent not to be expected in ones so young".